China sees fall in coronavirus deaths, WHO urges caution, Apple and markets take hit

 South Korean President Moon Jae-in said the economy there was in an emergency situation and required stimulus as the epidemic had disrupted demand for South Korean goods.

-Ryan said the WHO had “prioritised supplies” for reclusive North Korea, which is technically still at war with the South after their 1950-53 conflict ended in a truce, not a treaty, at the same time as saying there were no indication of any coronavirus cases there.
+Ryan said the WHO had “prioritised supplies” of protective equipment for reclusive North Korea, which is technically still at war with the South after their 1950-53 conflict ended in a truce, not a treaty, at the same time as saying there was no indication of any coronavirus cases there.

 Singapore announced a $4.5 billion financial package to help contain the outbreak in the city-state and weather its economic impact.